lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 I've talked about correlation analysis on this blog before.
 Today we are going to **visualize it.**

 Creating a visualization to **explore correlation** between different variables is a quick and easy approach to spotting trends and patterns in data.
-There are several ways we can go about doing this and I will be showcasing two of these.
+There are several ways we can go about doing this, and I will be showcasing two of these.

 ## To begin, I'll create a basic scatter plot and add a line of best fit: